torvalds/linux/Documentation/networking/dsa/dsa.rst

 In Linux, both HSR and PRP are implemented in the hsr driver, which instantiates a virtual, stackable network interface with two member ports.
-The driver only implements the basic roles of DANH (Doubly Attached Node implementing HSR) and DANP (Doubly Attached Node implementing PRP); the roles of RedBox and QuadBox are not implemented (therefore, bridging a hsr network interface with a physical switch port does not produce the expected result).
+The driver only implements the basic roles of DANH (Doubly Attached Node implementing HSR), DANP (Doubly Attached Node implementing PRP) and RedBox (allows non-HSR devices to connect to the ring via Interlink ports).

-A driver which is able of offloading certain functions of a DANP or DANH should declare the corresponding netdev features as indicated by the documentation at ``Documentation/networking/netdev-features.rst``.
+A driver which is able of offloading certain functions should declare the corresponding netdev features as indicated by the documentation at ``Documentation/networking/netdev-features.rst``.
 Additionally, the following methods must be implemented: